Rohityadav3637/laptop_price_prediction/Readme.md

 - Pandas
 - NumPy
 - Scikit-learn
+- Matplotlib
-- Matplotlib / Seaborn
+- Seaborn
-- Jupyter Notebook / Streamlit (if applicable)
+- Jupyter Notebook
+- Streamlit

 ## Installation
 To get started with the project, clone the repository and install the required packages: